flyingmachine/nanoc-blog/content/programming/hey-rubyists-try-clojure.md

 explains how) and hope that your intellectual curiosity will motivate you to explore this crazypants paradigm that lots of people seem to love.
 Here's a teaser: many of the problems addressed by object-oriented design simply aren't problems in Clojure.
-Learning Clojure will result in a surplus of unused brain cycles.
+You don't have to care about inheritance vs. composition because behavior isn't chained to data.
+You don't have to care about data hiding because there's no risk that some object somewhere will silently change it.

 As a Rubyist, you know that simplicity buys you power, where power is defined as the ability to express computational ideas concisely.
-For example, Ruby's blocks allow you to write anonymous algorithms, something that's impossible in C.

-Another example: Ruby's simple method dispatch scheme makes it easy for you to reason about and design robust programs.
+For example, Ruby's blocks allow you to write anonymous algorithms, something that's impossible in C.  Another example: Ruby's simple method dispatch scheme makes it easy for you to reason about and design robust programs.
 It lets you easily extend code and buys you reuse through multiple inheritance.
 Most enticingly, it lets you do metaprogramming.

 Clojure's simplicity also buys you power.
-As a Lisp, Clojure employs a unify syntax which just so happens to mirror the internal abstract syntax trees that represent Clojure code.
+As a Lisp, Clojure employs a syntax which just so happens to mirror the internal abstract syntax trees that represent Clojure code.
 I'm going to wave my hands a bit here and say that this lets you use *macros*, the most powerful metaprogramming tool available to any language.
 In the Ruby community, we like to talk about code that writes code; macros take this idea to a whole different level.
 It's not an exaggeration to say that Ruby's metaprogramming system provides only a subset of the capability provided by Lisp macros.

 Super duper hand wavy, I know, but the point is: if you like how powerful Ruby is, you will lose your flipping mind over how powerful